Adlink-ROS/rqx59x_gpio_example/gpio_example_python/README.md

 # Check GPIO status
-You could check the status of GPIO in the following command.
+You can check the status of GPIO with the following command.
 ```
 sudo cat /sys/kernel/debug/gpio
 ```